Skip to main content

 Figure 5

 In treatment-naïve patients, the recommended initial dose of XEOMIN is 50 Units (25 Units per eye).
-In patients previously treated with a botulinum toxin A, their past dose, response to treatment, duration of effect, and adverse event history should be taken into consideration when determining the XEOMIN dose.
+In patients previously treated with a botulinum toxin A, consider their past dose, response to treatment, duration of effect, and adverse event history when determining the XEOMIN dose.

-The total dose of XEOMIN should not exceed 100 Units per treatment session (50 Units per eye).
+Do not exceed a total XEOMIN dose of 100 Units per treatment session (50 Units per eye).

-XEOMIN is injected into the lateral and medial orbicularis oculi muscle of the upper lid; lateral canthus and the lateral orbicularis oculi muscle of the lower lid; and the corrugator muscle, if necessary (see Figure 6).
-The number and location of injections may be changed in response to adverse reactions or based on the patient's response to treatment, but the total dose should not exceed 50 Units per eye.
+Inject XEOMIN into the lateral and medial orbicularis oculi muscle of the upper lid; lateral canthus and the lateral orbicularis oculi muscle of the lower lid; and the corrugator muscle, if necessary (see Figure 6).
+The number and location of injections may be changed in response to adverse reactions or based on the patient's response to treatment, but do not exceed a total dose of 50 Units per eye.

 Figure 6: Injection Sites for Blepharospasm